wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 3.5 =
+* Beta support for WordPress 4.1
+* Fixed bug with Firefox that would not dismiss the JavaScript popup correctly.

 = 3.0 =
 * Major restructuring to better support multiple WordPress versions.
 * Unified user options in to a single array instead of many individual settings in the database.